GitMirroring/gnuboot/site/docs/install/index.md

 Run flashrom on host CPU
 ------------------------

-You can simply take any ROM image from the Libreboot project, and flash it.
+You can simply take any ROM image from the GNU Boot project, and flash it.
 Boot a GNU+Linux distribution on the target device, and install flashrom.

 In some cases, this is not possible or there are other considerations.
 Please